Garden of English

-This extracurricular program is for UTokyo students, researchers, and staff members who want to improve and maintain their conversation skills in English.
-Are you an international student at UTokyo and speak English fluently?
-If so, please apply for the TA position :-) We'll put a notice about TA positions on this website when we recruit new TAs.
+Garden of English is an extracurricular program for UTokyo students, researchers, and staff members who want to improve and maintain their conversation skills in English.
+Are you an international student at UTokyo who speaks English fluently?
+If so, please apply for the TA position :-) We will put a notice about the TA positions on this website when we recruit new TAs.

 Let's have a chat in English with UTokyo international students!

 ✓ English conversation program for UTokyo students, researchers, and staff members (Open between Nov. and Jan. for 2021A)